 Super Abundant Vacancies, or Fukai Vacancies

-This study is being split into two pages.
-A list of all papers cited, with abstracts, is being created on the subpage, Abstracts.This page will then become a summary review.
+This study has been split into two pages.
+A list of all papers cited in a number of sources, with abstracts, is on the subpage, Abstracts.This page will then become a summary review.

 One of the major unresolved issues in research into the Anomalous Heat Effect is the location of the reactions.
 Much early research assumed that the reaction would be taking place generally in the bulk of the palladium metal, loaded with deuterium, used in the Fleischmann-Pons experiment.
 Eventually, it became quite clear, with many evidences, that the heat, and associated helium, was coming from a surface effect.
 Where on the surface, the whole surface?
 Not likely.
 Different theories propose different sites.
 Storms’ hydroton theory proposes nanocracks, formed when repeated loading and deloading stresses the metal.
 There have been other proposals, most notably vacancies, empty locations within the lattice, which might then host reactions.
 However, ordinary vacancies are just that, ordinary.
 Whatever is causing the FP Heat Effect is not ordinary.
 Something special must happen first.

 Recently, I became aware of concepts that were first published in the 1990s, but which were not necessarily widely noticed and understood.
-This page will collect sources on what are called “Fukai phases” or “super abundant vacancies.”
+As there was some discussion arising (much of it private), I collected sources on what are called “Fukai phases” or “super abundant vacancies.”
 The “vacancies” name could be seen as misleading, because these are not simply vacancies, they are phases of an alloy, palladium hydride/deuteride, phases not ordinarily seen because they do not form under ordinary conditions.
 This is getting quite interesting, and I will be able to write more about this soon.
-I started with sources.

 Then I have a document from a LENR researcher critical of SAV theory.
 Permission to quote was given, but there were unclear restrictions.
 I will report the ideas here, absent clear permission to quote with attribution.